A Lewd and Lascivious Conviction can Carry Severe Penalties

 - A maximum of $10,000 in fines.

 The severity of these punishments exemplifies the seriousness of a lewd and lascivious exhibition charge.
-As a defendant, you need an experienced and knowledgeable attorney to put forth a viable defense that will clear your name in the courtroom, as well as the court of public opinion.
-With the help of an attorney, you may present evidence of false allegations or negate your intention to act in a lewd manner.
+As a defendant, you need an experienced and knowledgeable lawyer to put forth a viable defense that will clear your name in the courtroom, as well as the court of public opinion.
+With the help of an lawyer, you may present evidence of false allegations or negate your intention to act in a lewd manner.

 If you or a loved one is facing a sex crime charge within the state of Florida, we are prepared to help.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.